motokimura/pytorch_tensorboard/README.md

 This repository shows how to use TensorBoard from PyTorch with MNIST example.

-[tensorboardX](https://github.com/lanpa/tensorboard-pytorch) module, a TensorBoard extension for PyTorch, is used for this.
+[tensorboard-pytorch (tensorboardX)](https://github.com/lanpa/tensorboard-pytorch), a TensorBoard extension for PyTorch, is used for this.

 ## Usage